GitWasAMistakeItsNothingButTrash/whisper/README.md

 [The first approach](https://github.com/GitWasAMistakeItsNothingButTrash/whisper/tree/approach1) is to install and run Whisper using a bash script; split, translate and merge the output in python using a [Google Translate library](https://pypi.org/project/googletrans/); then burn those subtitles into a copy of the original file using bash again.

 [The second approach](https://github.com/GitWasAMistakeItsNothingButTrash/whisper/tree/approach2) is to install and run Whisper using a bash script, split the transcript from the timestamps with python, use the [Google Translate website](https://translate.google.com/?op=docs) to translate, merge the translation with the timestamps using python again, then burn those subtitles into a copy of the original file with bash.

+[The third approach](https://github.com/GitWasAMistakeItsNothingButTrash/whisper/tree/approach3) is the same as the second, but we cut python out of the equation entirely.